dnstanciu/pool-tracker-pro/README.md

 Another good paper for more info:

 Everton, Sarah K., et al. "Review of in-situ process monitoring and in-situ metrology for metal additive manufacturing."
 Materials & Design 95 (2016): 431-445. - https://www.sciencedirect.com/science/article/pii/S0264127516300995

-The original software was developed at Meshflow Limited (Company No. 12027794) and was released under the MIT Licence.

-This repo is the maintained version.